A Comprehensive Survey of Attack Techniques, Implementation, and Mitigation Strategies in LLMs

 Introduction

 The ubiquity and complexity of LLMs have made them a central target for various cyber-attacks.
 As these models become integrated into a growing number of applications, ensuring their security is paramount.
 The exploration of both direct attacks on the models and their applications reveals a nuanced cybersecurity landscape.
-This paper meticulously reviews over 100 pieces of research, delving into different attack vectors, their implementation strategies, and the current state of mitigation techniques.
+This paper meticulously reviews over 100 pieces of research, exploring different attack vectors, their implementation strategies, and the current state of mitigation techniques.
 It highlights the ongoing battle between evolving attacker methodologies and the development of robust defenses.

 Types of Attacks and Mitigations